A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Performance Characterization of Room-Temperature Synthesis Products

 \subsection{Relative light yield}

-The light yield of the Te-loaded sample is characterized in terms of relative light yield with regard to an unloaded LS sample.
+The light yield of the Te-loaded sample is characterized in terms of relative light yield with regard to an unloaded LS sample (an LS sample with identical composition except for the absence of Te).
 This was measured by a setup developed specifically for batch characterization of Te-LS samples \cite{Han:2025}.
 It mainly utilizes the conversion electrons (around 1 MeV) from a $^{207}$Bi source.
 The electrons deposit energy to Te-LS in a sample bottle with a volume of around 20 mL.
-The 0.5\% loaded Te-LS sample (Te-LAB with 2.5 g/L PPO and 3 mg/L bis-MSB) gives a light yield of 55\%$\pm$2\%, in agreement with the sample prepared by the azeotropic distillation method in our previous work \cite{IHEP:2023}.
-Optimization of the light yield is out of the scope of this work and will be reported in the future.